Author Spotlight – Jane Fletcher

 Jane Fletcher is one of those fantasy authors that I always recommend to new lesfic readers because she has written some classic books.
 Her two series – Celaeno (pronounced Se-li-neu, /sɛˈliːnəʊ/) and the Lyremouth Chronicles – are very special and showcase some of Jane’s talents.
 You will start reading the first book in either series, and by the end of the first page, you will be hooked.

 Jane has a natural talent for creating worlds that are engrossing to the reader and utterly captivating.
 The characters that live in these worlds are such that you will love those that are on the side of good, and grow to hate those that are nasty, or evil.
-There is a lot of humour, and while some is obvious, some is more subtle – such as the names of the two moons (see our giveaway question below).
+There is a lot of humour, and while some is obvious, some is more subtle – such as the naming the two moons Laurel and Hardy.

 There are excellent stories in each book, and Jane has a superb storytelling talent.
 I had a real reader’s hangover at the end of the Celaeno Series.
 I lived in the world Jane had created for five books, and it was just magical, and such a disappointment to leave it.

 The humour in Jane Fletcher’s books is often subtle and layered – in the Celaeno series, she has named the two moons of the planet, one large, one small on two well-known and well-loved comic TV characters.
 Leave your guess as to what the names might be in the comments below.